EyasuTeshome/shifttracker/job-search/peer-interview-practice/forgotten_function_lesson.md

 ### See it in action

-Watch the following video to see an example of an interviewee following the above strategies.
+Watch the following video to see an example of an interviewee following the above guidelines.

  [![Watch the video](https://img.youtube.com/vi/CRy34B7ObPY/0.jpg)](https://www.youtube.com/watch?v=CRy34B7ObPY)